flarum-lang/french/README.md

 - Star on GitHub.
 Because if you use it and like it, you can at least be a stargazer!
 - Follow on GitHub.
 You'll be notified in real time of all changes.
 No more misses!
-- Open [issues] (https://github.com/maelsoucaze/flarum/issues) on GitHub.
+- Open [issues](https://github.com/maelsoucaze/flarum/issues) on GitHub.
 Because the localization will be better with your feedbacks.
 - Open pull requests on GitHub.
-Submit fixes and improvements and be listed as [contributor] (https://github.com/maelsoucaze/flarum/graphs/contributors)!
+Submit fixes and improvements and be listed as [contributor](https://github.com/maelsoucaze/flarum/graphs/contributors)!
-- [Join the discussion about the extension] (http://discuss.flarum.org/d/615-french-extension-to-localize-flarum-and-its-extensions) on the Flarum community.
+- [Join the discussion about the extension](http://discuss.flarum.org/d/615-french-extension-to-localize-flarum-and-its-extensions) on the Flarum community.
-- [Follow me on Twitter] (https://twitter.com/maelsoucaze).
+- [Follow me on Twitter](https://twitter.com/maelsoucaze).
 Promise, I don't spam pictures of kittens and puppies (too much).
 - Let's have a drink if you're in Paris (France)!